langtech-bsc/magma/README.md

 2. **MLflow Server:** Set up for real-time tracking and monitoring of machine learning experiments.

 Ensure that you have access to a Kubernetes cluster and Helm installed in your local environment.
 The cluster should have sufficient resources for deploying the GitHub runners and the MLflow server.

+**How to Execute the Workflow:**
+To execute the workflow, visit the following link: [langtech-bsc/launch2hpc](https://github.com/langtech-bsc/launch2hpc)